lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 > 3) it would not be practical to transition to a different digital signature scheme once the implementation has been deployed.

-In addition, since an S-HBS private key can only generate a finite number of signatures, use cases for S-HBS public keys in certificates should have a predictable range of the number of signatures that will be generated, falling safely below the maximum number of signatures that a private key can generate.
+In addition, since a stateful HBS private key can only generate a finite number of signatures, use cases for stateful HBS public keys in certificates should have a predictable range of the number of signatures that will be generated, falling safely below the maximum number of signatures that a private key can generate.

-Use cases where S-HBS public keys in certificates may be appropriate due to the relatively small number of signatures generated and the signer's ability to enforce security restrictions on the signing environment include:
+Use cases where stateful HBS public keys in certificates may be appropriate due to the relatively small number of signatures generated and the signer's ability to enforce security restrictions on the signing environment include: